relengar/ps_deals_search/README.md

 Each service than has it's own setup with it's own `.env` file.
 It is important to keep the env variables such as tokens in sync.
 See respective `README.md` files for more info.

+You can open the pgAdmin on http://localhost:5000.
+For credentials see `resources/.env`